 The Office of Student Life also a physical place -- on the first floor of 320 Newbury Street.
-It is a go-to location for resources to balance work, school and life.
+It is a goto location for resources to balance work, school and life.
 Free coffee and a popcorn machine serve as further enticements to visit.
 The Office of Student Life provides:

-- Ways to engage in student life, including leadership and service opportunities. - Advising, and planning assistance for student organizations, or for starting new organizations. - Access to on-and-off campus resources, including housing resources. - Regular communications BAC student body with the BAC Student Newsletter, campus plasma screens, and the BAC Student Life Blog - Organized recurring campus traditions, including: First Fridays; extended hours during midterms, finals and studio review weeks; etc. - Student lockers, MBTA transit pass discounts, ID cards
+- Ways to engage in student life, including leadership and service opportunities. - Advising, and planning assistance for student organizations, or for starting new organizations. - Access to on-and-off campus resources, including housing resources. - Regular communications BAC student body with the BAC Student Newsletter, campus plasma screens, and social media. - Organized recurring campus traditions and extracurricular activities including: First Fridays, Food for Finals, late night and weekend events, , etc. - Student lockers, MBTA transit pass discounts, ID cards